dononcharles/NiceToast/README.md

 ### For Jetpack Compose (`cnicetoast`)

-In Compose, you can use the `cNiceToast` composable.
+In Compose, you can use the `CNiceToast` composable.
 You can control its visibility with a state variable.

 ```kotlin